Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Understanding Coverage Gaps

 Gap Insurance Considerations: Electric vehicles depreciate differently than gas-powered cars, making gap insurance particularly important.
 The threshold for totaling an EV remains lower than for gas vehicles because battery replacement costs can equal 30–40% of the vehicle's value.
-Gap insurance protects you from owing more than the vehicle's actual cash value if it's totaled in an accident.
+Gap insurance protects you if you owe more than the vehicle's actual cash value after a total loss.

 Smart Savings Made Simple!